YumaKoizumi/ToyADMOS-dataset/README.md

 ## Detailed description of dataset
-See the file named DETAIL.pdf
+See the file named DETAIL.pdf (TBA)

 ## Usage examples